- Puncture vine

 Tribulus is an herb that grows in the subtropical regions of eastern and western Asia, southern Europe, and Africa.
 It is used in traditional medicine for chest pain, heart problems, dizziness, skin and eye disorders, to expel kidney stones, and as a diuretic and tonic.
 Tribulus is also marketed as a dietary supplement to improve sexual function and for body building due to the belief that it acts like testosterone in the body.
-However, this effect has not been confirmed.
-There are two small studies that suggest that it may help female sexual dysfunction, but large-scale studies are needed.

-Test tube and animal studies show that tribulus has medicinal effects against high blood pressure, diabetes, inflammation, infection, and cancer.
+Laboratory and animal studies show that tribulus has medicinal effects against high blood pressure, diabetes, inflammation, infection, and cancer.

 - To treat cancer